 Thomas Hawk’s battle with COVID-19 was anything but easy.
-The 72-year-old Bethlehem resident came down with the condition while on a hunting trip in Maine last fall, and his son drove him through the night to Lehigh Valley Hospital–Muhlenberg in Bethlehem.
+The 72-year-old Bethlehem resident came down with the condition while on a hunting trip in Maine in fall 2020, and his son drove him through the night to Lehigh Valley Hospital–Muhlenberg in Bethlehem.
 Hawk had a high fever, nausea, vomiting and cough.
 While he was able to recover enough initially to go home, he ended up back in the hospital within just a few days and ultimately had to be intubated.

 “It was terrifying to watch because we just didn’t know what was going to happen,” says his daughter, Kelly Hawk.